 Equally dangerous is the approach that some practice brokers take in convincing you to sell.
 A traditional sale may be the best route to your retirement – or it can be a costly one.
 Unfortunately, if their compensation is strictly based on commission from your sale, that’s the recommendation you are going to get.

 If a traditional sale is the best option for you, we can help sell your chiropractic practice.
-If you are uncertain if that is the best route, or if you would like to pursue one of the “non-traditional” options listed above, we can assist you in reaching your goals.
+If you are uncertain if that is the best route, or if you would like to pursue one of the “non-traditional” options, we can assist you in reaching your goals.

 Hopefully, you have found this small dose of reality helpful in considering your own exit strategy.
-If you are just getting started thinking about transitioning your practice, you may want to check out our upcoming FREE WEBINAR — Sell, Switch or Slow Down: How to Maximize the Value of Your Chiropractic Sale or Transition and Minimize Costly Mistakes!
+If you are just getting started thinking about transitioning your practice, you may want to check out our FREE WEBINAR — Exit Essentials: 10 Factors That Affect the Value of Your Chiropractic Practice Sale or Transition